2014-JavaFS/Group5Project1_RevBay/Stand Up/Meeting Report Current.md

 # RevatureProjectOneMeetingReports

-#### 8/2/2024
+#### 08/05/2024
-Today we decided to work on test cases, improve on buyer functionalities and also add dtos if neccessary.
-The roadbloack we faced is during the running of test cases it gives you error that the mockrepository or mockservice is null.
+Last week, we worked on completing the backend part of our project.
+Today we plan to start working on the frontend of our project to be able to test and, if needed, adjust our backend.
+We are currently still having difficulty in getting our test cases working.